alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [3DGraph](https://github.com/greglecki/3DGraph) - An interactive Swift 3D Graph.
+* [AnimatedGraph](https://github.com/AlKhokhlov/AnimatedGraph) - Animated Graph which you can include in your application to show information in more attractive way.
 * [APLineChart](https://github.com/tylyo/APLineChart)
 * [Attabench](https://github.com/lorentey/Attabench) - Microbenchmarking app for Swift with nice log-log plots.
 * [ChartLegends](https://github.com/i-schuetz/ChartLegends) - Convenient and flexible legends for all kind of charts.